 The Community Foundation also launched the Better Together Fund to rapidly deploy resources to community-based organizations that are working on the frontlines to provide those most in need with assistance, such as financial support, nutrition, healthcare, and childcare.

 In order to move resources quickly without further burdening organizations providing critical services and support, we are not hosting a formal grant application process at this time.
 We are reviewing proposals submitted through the North Texas Cares regional grants platform to receive funding through our Better Together Fund.

 OUR OFFICE AND STAFF

-Based on recommendations from public health officials related to social distancing, all Community Foundation staff will work remotely until March 27, 2020.
+Based on recommendations from public health officials related to social distancing, all Community Foundation staff are working remotely.